apache/cordova-docs/README.md

 A folder called `build-prod` will be created, and will contain the whole website.
 Then, in a directory *outside* of the `cordova-docs` repository, check out the SVN repository that contains the currently deployed website by running the following command (committer access required):

+    cd ..
     svn checkout https://svn.apache.org/repos/asf/cordova/site cordova-website

-Now, copy the `cordova-docs/build-prod/` directory to the corresponding directory in SVN (i.e. something like `cordova-website/public/use-the-force-luke/` for the pre-production deployment, or just `cordova-website/public/` for the production deployment):
+Copy the `cordova-docs/build-prod/` directory to the `public` directory in SVN (or in the case of a development deployment, to `public/use-the-force-luke`).

+Therefore, for the __development__ deployment, run:

     cp -R cordova-docs/build-prod/* cordova-website/public/use-the-force-luke/

+For the __production__ deployment, run:

+    cp -R cordova-docs/build-prod/* cordova-website/public/

 Finally, go into the `cordova-website` directory and commit *all* the changes introduced the newly copied files.
 The commit might take a while (up to 1 hour), depending on the number of files copied.